Billy Gunn: The Acclaimed (2022–2025)

 On the August 17, 2022, episode of Dynamite, the Gunn Club ended when both of his sons turned against him and joined Stokely Hathaway.
 The Acclaimed (Max Caster and Anthony Bowens) came to Gunn's aid and Gunn began managing the duo.
 While paired with the Acclaimed, Bowens affectionately coined Gunn as Daddy Ass, a reference to Gunn's 1999 WWF "Mr. Ass" persona.
 On September 21, 2022, at Dynamite: Grand Slam, the Acclaimed successfully capture the AEW World Tag Team Championship with a win over Swerve in Our Glory (Swerve Strickland and Keith Lee).
 On August 27, 2023, at All In, Gunn and The Acclaimed won the AEW World Trios Championship from The House of Black (Malakai Black, Brody King, and Buddy Matthews) in a "House Rules" No Holds Barred six-man tag team match.
 At Dynasty: Zero Hour on April 21, 2024, ROH World Six-Man Tag Team Champions Bullet Club Gold (Jay White and The Gunns) defeated Gunn and The Acclaimed for the AEW World Trios Championship in a winner takes all championship unification match to unify the titles as the Unified World Trios Championship, ending their reign at a record 238 days.
 In January 2025 on the Maximum Carnage special episode of Collision, The Acclaimed disbanded after months of dissension.

-Managing Anthony Bowens (2025–present)
+Managing Anthony Bowens and sporadic appearances (2025–present)

 On April 6 at Dynasty Zero Hour, Gunn returned after a brief hiatus as the manager for Bowens and was ringside when Bowens defeated Caster.
 On the July 26 episode of Collision, Bowens began teasing a heel turn after assaulting Caster following their match, and had to be held back by Gunn.
+Afterwards, Gunn ceased appearing with Bowens and was taken off television due to a back injury.

+Gunn returned from injury on the January 24, 2026 episode of Collision, teaming with his son Austin in a losing effort against ProtoShita (Konosuke Takeshita and Kyle Fletcher).